thibmeu/draft-arch/draft-ietf-keytrans-architecture.md

 heads by either comparing amongst themselves, or by contacting the Transparency Log over an anonymous channel.
 Requests that require authorization are not available over the anonymous channel." }

+## Witnessing

+To prevent forks, transparency logs should consider leveraging one or more third party auditor(s).
+As long as the user assumes the third party auditor is honest and not colluding with the log operator, the log can only present the view signed by the auditor.
+It is possible to conceive lightweight auditor that only check that the logs epochs are increasing (sequentially?), and sign the hash of that epoch along with its height.

+This guarantees there is no split view, and is lightweigh enough that it should not prevent logs from operating smoothly.
+We refer to such signing party as a witness: they acknowledge they have verified a property.
+In this case, that the log height is increasing.

+An auditor as described below in the {{third-party-auditing}} is a witness, with more guarantees; it verifies the conysistency proof.
+Witness could guarantee they back-up data, that they will host an API, or others.

 # Deployment Modes